codacy/docs/docs/release-notes/self-hosted/self-hosted-v4.2.0.md

 ## Bug fixes

 -   Fixed an issue that prevented administrators from removing users from Bitbucket Server organizations on Codacy.
 Besides this, Codacy Self-hosted administrators can now remove users from Codacy even if they're the last administrator in an organization.
 (CY-4724)
+-   Fixed an issue that could allow an attacker to enable/disable analysis of branches on repositories that they didn't have permissions to access.
+CVSS v3.1 score: 2.9 (Low) (CY-4618)
 -   Fixed an issue that caused the API endpoint `listOrganizationRepositories` to fail if it received both a cursor and an empty search string.
 (CY-4359)

 ## Tool versions